By Amy White · Photo by Alex Loup

 Cut the squash in half and bake, cut side down, about 40 minutes in an oiled baking pan, until tender.
 Scoop the flesh out and mash with a potato masher while it is still hot.
 Stir in flour and egg yolk, just to mix in – don’t knead the dough too much or it can become tough.
 With floured hands, roll tablespoonfuls into oblong balls and set them on a floured plate.

 Boil a large pot of salted water and drop them in, no more than a dozen at a time.
 They are done when they float to the top (just a few minutes).
 Remove the gnocchi from the water with a slotted spoon and set directly onto the serving plate.

 When the last batch is in the pot, melt the butter in a skillet, and toss in the garlic and sage.
 Let it bubble for a few minutes, until the garlic is golden brown, and the sage leaves are crispy.
 Drizzle the whole mixture over the gnocchi and serve.
 Next time I might try serving them with similar-sized chunks of roasted parsnip or rutabaga mixed in (and maybe drizzled with a little balsamic vinegar) for even more winter veggie goodness!

-Blogger Amy White is totally obsessed with vegetables and fruits.
-Amy can be found every Friday right here, and on her blog, www.veggieobsession.blogspot.com.
+Blogger Amy White is totally obsessed with vegetables and fruits. www.veggieobsession.blogspot.com.